galaxyraiser/jorne-zmk-config/README.md

 ### Central side changed
 We need to reset nvs storage on both sides using special shield `-DSHIELD=settings_reset` instead of target one.
-Resulted image should be written to each side before target fw.
+The provisioning image should be written to each side before target fw.